EdDataScienceEES/tutorial-jackegriffin/index.md

 map(c(1, 4, 7), addTen)
 # We can see the output applies the condition to each element of the vector: 1 = 11, 4 = 14, 7 = 17
 ```
-No matter if the input object is a vector, a list or a data frame, `map()` always returns a list.
+Regardless of whether the input is a vector, list, or data frame, the `map()` function always returns a list.
 ```
 map(list(1, 4, 7), addTen)
 map(data.frame(a = 1, b = 4, c = 7), addTen)
 # Roger that?
 ```

-If we wanted the output to be some other object type, we need to use a different function.
-For instance to map the input to a numeric (double vector), you can use the `map_dbl()` ("map to double") function.
+If you want the output to be a different type, you'll need to use a different function.
+For example, to map the input to a numeric (double) vector, you can use the `map_dbl()` function (which stands for "map to double").
 ```
 map_dbl(c(1, 4, 7), addTen)
 ```